shubam3/CCI_TESTBED_DOCS_PUBLIC/source/sample_experiments/clearml.rst

    from tensorflow.keras.optimizers import SGD, Adam, RMSprop from tensorflow.keras.callbacks import LearningRateScheduler, History, EarlyStopping from plot_keras_history import plot_history
-..    import warnings
-..    warnings.filterwarnings('ignore')
-..    warnings.simplefilter(action='ignore', category=FutureWarning)
-..    warnings.filterwarnings('ignore', category=DeprecationWarning)

 ClearML Task Initialization and Dataset Loading
 ----------------------------------------------

-ClearML `Task.init()` initializes the experiment.
-The dataset is fetched from the ClearML server using `Dataset.get()`.
-HuggingFace's `load_dataset` is used to load all CSV files in the dataset directory and convert them to a pandas DataFrame.
+Step 3: Initialize a ClearML task and get the dataset path from the ClearML server.

 .. code-block:: python